“Welcome to Hollywood! What’s your dream? Everybody’s got a dream!”

 He was the greatest visionary, being able to connect the dots between the past, the present and predict the most positive outcome for the future.

-He began a public relations campaign that is yet to run its course, and only continues to grow.
+He began a public relations campaign that keeps on going, and only continues to grow.

 He was the center point of the greatest revolution in recorded history.